tophat2d/docs/src/hello-tophat.md

 # Hello Tophat!

 This chapter shows you how to make a simple hello world program in tophat.
 Firstly make a new folder.
-In that folder open a file `main.um`, open it in your favorite text editor and write the following in:
+In that folder create a file called `main.um`, open it in your favorite text editor and write the following in:

 ```
 import (